ralgar/proton-mo2-installer/README.md

 ## Supported Games

 The following is a small overview of the current state of each supported game:<br>
-Note: Much of this data is carried over from [modorganizer2-linux-installer](https://github.com/rockerbacon/modorganizer2-linux-installer)
+Note: Much of this data is carried over from [modorganizer2-linux-installer](https://github.com/rockerbacon/modorganizer2-linux-installer), and may be outdated.

 | GAME                   | GAMEPLAY        | SCRIPT EXTENDER           | ENB           |
 | :--------------------- | :-------------- | :------------------------ | :------------ |